IA TLC – March 11, 2020

 Through peer mentorship, support, and critical dialogue participants will provide feedback to the guest facilitators and will have opportunities to share examples from their own community engaged teaching and learning.
 Participants in each IA TLC conversation will also be invited to share syllabi and resources with one another, creating an online repository of creative and community engaged course and project models.

 As a part of Imagining America’s new national Leading and Learning Initiative we will host regular Teaching and Learning Circle webinars about critical aspects of fortifying public scholarship.
-We are pleased to announce the first in this series with an interactive discussion led by KerryAnn O’Meara and Kal Alston on the relationship between equity, inclusion, and public scholarship!
+We are pleased to announce the first in this series with an interactive discussion led by KerryAnn O’Meara and Kal Alston on the relationship between initiatives that aim (or claim) to support equity, inclusion, and public scholarship!

 Kal Alston is professor in Cultural Foundations of Education and in Women’s and Gender Studies at Syracuse University.
 She is Associate Dean for Academic Programs in the School of Education and previously served as Senior Associate Provost and Senior Vice President.
 In all her appointments, she has been invested in helping academic units leverage all resources and create fruitful collaborations, inside and outside of the University, to broaden the academic impact on and for faculty and students.
 She was PI of Syracuse’s NSF ADVANCE-IT project, an initiative to increase inclusive faculty recruitment and retention and to expand women faculty’s access to social networks.
 As a philosopher of education, Alston’s scholarly interests center on intersections of popular culture/media with American experiences of race, class, and gender.
 She is currently working on analyses of the history of civil rights in US education as it connects to other cultural institutions.
 Her most recent publications have focused on ethics and higher educational leadership the phenomenal experience of race in philosophical practice, and the relevance of truth in educational practice.
 She is currently chair of the Imagining America National Advisory Board and the president-elect of the Philosophy of Education Society.